 Do you already hear about “Crazy Rich Asians”, the blockbuster movie that had been a huge hit on the U.S. market this summer?
 The producer applied for the license to show it in China before it was released in August and was finally approved only after China’s luxury spending showed signs of a slowdown in recent months.

-The movie is an adaption of the best-selling novel by Singaporean-American writer Kevin Kwan.
+The movie is an adaptation of the best-selling novel by Singaporean-American writer Kevin Kwan.
 The characters in Crazy Rich Asians live an exceptionally privileged lifestyle in Singapore, from first-class flights to shopping sprees to parties on private islands, and demonstrate ultra-expensive stunning outfits from luxury brands including Elie Saab, Alexander McQueen, Dolce & Gabbana, Valentino, Giambattista Valli, and Missoni.

 In the context of ‘rich Asians” speaking about China, now it’s not just only the biggest luxury goods buyers in the domestic market but also the worldwide luxury goods spenders.
 There are two key platforms that Chinese luxury goods buyers are buying from – the internet and overseas.